 A straightforward approach is often to begin somewhere the student is already comfortable.
 For example, on violin, the G major scale.
 We begin by creating new shapes with the scale, first by removing the 4th and 7th to create a major pentatonic scale, then by showing that repetitive patterns work to create an illusion of something more complex.
 Quickly the student's imaginations are fired up to experiment.
-We emphasise the value of rhythmic ideas in order to create tension and release and we work on the rhythmic side of phrasing using bebop and Indian classical systems.
+We emphasize the value of rhythmic ideas in order to create tension and release and we work on the rhythmic side of phrasing using bebop and Indian classical systems.

-Transcription is very immediate and thorough route to getting to grips with the work of our favourite musicians and favourite musical performances.
-I have transcribed the work of leading pianists, guitarists and drummers as well as that of violinists.
+Transcription is a very immediate and thorough route to getting to grips with the work of our favorite musicians and musical performances.
+I have transcribed the work of leading pianists, guitarists, and drummers as well as that of violinists.
 It may seem an obvious thing to point out but there is no reason to limit your studies to violin people.
-To the contrary.
+On the contrary.
 There's every reason to investigate – through detailed transcription – the music at the source of your interest whatever the instrument happened to be.

 Ultimately the key to successful improvisation, as in all effective music making, is relaxation and concentration.
-We strive towards a state of effortless flow where a self-perpetuating energy abounds — the centre of everything — for it is here we are able truly to be ourselves, explore our deeper-most ideas, and imbue our improvisations with them.
+We strive towards a state of effortless flow where self-perpetuating energy abounds — the center of everything — for it is here we are able truly to be ourselves, explore our deeper-most ideas, and imbue our improvisations with them.